Premium Balkans in Depth

 Day 9

-DubrovnikAfter breakfast, drive from your hotel to the Konavle region south of Dubrovnik.
-The region is known as the Golden Valley of Dubrovnik as it has the most fertile grounds in the area and is filled with vineyards and fruit trees.
-Visit the small town of Cavtat with its beautiful architecture, ancient history and pebble beaches.
-After exploring the town, you’ll head further into the Konavle region for a traditional ‘peka’ lunch featuring lamb and other meats cooked under an iron bell.
-No meal in this region is complete without a glass of Croatian wine, so toast your hearty meal with a glass of Grk or Plavac Mali local wine.
-On your return to Dubrovnik, the rest of the day is yours to enjoy your way, perhaps with a walk around the city walls or a swim in the sparkling Adriatic Sea.
+DubrovnikAfter breakfast, set off from your hotel for the Konavle region, just south of Dubrovnik.
+Known as the Golden Valley of Dubrovnik, this area boasts the richest soil, adorned with vineyards and fruit trees.
+Visit the small town of Cavtat, where beautiful architecture, ancient history and pebble beaches await.
+After exploring, head further into the Konavle region for a traditional ‘peka’ lunch, featuring lamb and other meats cooked beneath an iron bell.
+No meal here is complete without a glass of local Croatian wine, so raise a toast with Grk or Plavac Mali as you celebrate a new adventure.
+Return to Dubrovnik, where the rest of the day is free for you to explore at your leisure.

 Meals: Breakfast Dinner -